FAQ.

 Find answers to frequently asked questions about our services.

-Targeted ads: You can target specific demographics, geographic locations or user behavior.
+Targeted ads: You can target specific demographics, geographic locations, or user behavior.

-Measurable results: You can track impressions, clicks and conversions to evaluate the effectiveness of your campaigns.
+Measurable results: You can track impressions, clicks, and conversions to evaluate the effectiveness of your campaigns.

-Banner Ads: The most common form, usually seen at the top or sides of a Web page.
+Banner Ads: The most common form, usually seen at the top or sides of a web page.

 Rich Media Ads: Interactive ads with advanced features such as animations or clickable elements.

-Click-ThroughRate (CTR): The percentage of users who clicked on your ad after seeing it.
+Click-Through Rate (CTR): The percentage of users who clicked on your ad after seeing it.

-Cost per Click (CPC): You pay only when someone clicks on your ad.
+Cost per Click (CPC): You only pay when someone clicks on your ad.

 Cost per Acquisition (CPA): You pay when a user completes a specific action, such as a purchase.

-Any questions?
+Any more questions?

 Glossary.